URV-teacher/bmde-linux/README.md

 They were found automatically.

 ## Run `.nds` files into DeSmuME
-I recommend using `flatpak` to run DeSmuME:
+At this moment, I recommend using `flatpak` to run DeSmuME:
 ```shell
 flatpak install flathub org.desmume.DeSmuME
 flatpak run org.desmume.DeSmuME